windwp/kysely-zod-sqlite/README.md

 # feature
   It has an easy to use API like Prisma and a powerful query with Kysely.
-  It only support D1 and sqlite.

 - [x] api similar to primsa
 - [x] automatic parse result by zod (for json string on sqlite)
 - [x] support relation like prisma
 - [ ] auto generate primsa to zod + kysely

+*Warning* It only support D1 and sqlite.
 ## Thank
 [kysely](https://github.com/kysely-org/kysely)
 [zod](https://github.com/colinhacks/zod)